Arikatakur/Arikatakur/README.md

 <h2 align="center">About</h2>

-I am a software engineering student and builder focused on creating reliable, maintainable, and product-minded systems.
+I am a software engineering Junior and builder focused on creating reliable, maintainable, and product-minded systems.
 My work sits at the intersection of full stack engineering, AI/ML experimentation, backend architecture, and practical developer tooling.

 I enjoy turning ambiguous ideas into usable products: designing clean application flows, modeling data carefully, building resilient APIs, and shipping interfaces that feel direct and purposeful.
 I also build through [ClientVault](https://clientvault.org), a custom websites, apps, and digital systems studio for clients who need polished software delivered with speed and engineering discipline.